chenxiujian-goo/zgsm-backend-deploy/README.md

 | `RERANKER_MODEL` | Name of rerank model | - | ✅ |
 | `RERANKER_APIKEY` | APIKEY of rerank model, required if the model enables APIKEY authentication | - | ❌ |

-**Note**: Code completion, vector embedding, and rerank models are for internal use by Costrict only and will not appear in the user-selectable model list.
+**Note**: `Code completion`, `vector embedding`, and `rerank` models are for internal use by CoStrict only and will not appear in the user-selectable model list.

 ### 3. Prepare Backend Service Images

-Costrict backend images are mainly stored in the docker hub image repository docker.io/zgsm.
+CoStrict backend images are mainly stored in the docker hub image repository docker.io/zgsm.

 Before deployment, you need to ensure that the images required for backend deployment can be pulled from the image repository normally.

-The images required by Costrict backend can be found in the scripts/newest-images.list file for a complete list.
+The images required by CoStrict backend can be found in the scripts/newest-images.list file for a complete list.

 You can get this list file from the cloud with the following command.